infopz/pzgram/docs/guide2.md

 bot.run()
 ```
 In this simple example, when an user wrote `/start`, the bot reply asking for his phone number.
 After, with the method
-`bot.set_next`, the bot knows that he have to pass the next message received from that chat, to the function `receive_number`.
+`bot.set_next`, the bot knows that he have to send the next message received from that chat, to the function `receive_number`.

 When the user write his phone number and send the message to the bot, the message is caught and send to function `receive_number` that print it.

+All other messages received will be managed as normal message ([see the next page](https://infopz.github.io/pzgram/guide3))

 ## /start and /help

-`pzgram` contains the default reply function to answer to command `/start` e `/help`
+`pzgram` contains a default reply function to answer to command `/start` e `/help`

 These default replies can be overwritten by passing a function to `bot.set_commands` as a normal command.

 The default `/help` replying message contains a list of all commands that the bot has configured.
+If you want to add more information about a command, you can write it as [docstring](http://www.pythonforbeginners.com/basics/python-docstrings) and it will appear in the reply message of `/help`

 <div style="float: right;background-color: #fc0;padding: 6px;border-radius: 7px;"><a href="https://infopz.github.io/pzgram/guide3" style="text-decoration: none;color: #252525;">Next Page</a></div>